juanxramirez/Conservation_potential_of_the_matrix/README.md

 ## Conservation_potential_of_the_matrix
 This repository includes `Python` code used to reproduce the main analyses for the manuscript:

-**"Matrix areas reveal conservation opportunities for over half of the world’s terrestrial mammals"**
+**"Landscapes beyond suitable habitat reveal conservation opportunities for over half of the world’s terrestrial mammals"**

 _by J.P.
 Ramírez-Delgado, M. Di Marco, C.J.
 Johnson, J.E.M.
 Watson, L. de Assis Barros, and O. Venter_